jonstavis/laravel-multi-login-restrictor/README.md

 ```

 Users by default will be allowed to login at most one simultaneous time.
 You may change the value of `num_seats` for any particular user to allow his account additional simultaneous logins.

+If the maximum number of logins is exceeded for a user, the oldest user session that logged in will be logged out and Redirected to '/'.

+TODO - configure the route a user is sent to when logged out.
+TODO - if request is made via Ajax, then just send a 403 response.